anthonypdawson/divine-devops/_posts/2025/08/2025-08-03-four-horsemen-standup.md

 ## 📝 Standup Log

-**War:** "Merge conflict detected in every branch.
-All code reviews escalated to flame wars."
+- **War ⚔️** “Merge conflict detected in every branch.
+All code reviews escalated to flame wars.”

-**Famine:** "Resource quotas exceeded.
+- **Famine 🍞** “Resource quotas exceeded.
 All containers starved.
-No memory, no disk, no hope."
+No memory, no disk, no hope.”

-**Pestilence:** "CI pipeline infected.
+- **Pestilence 🦠** “CI pipeline infected.
 Malware outbreak in every build.
-All tests now flake."
+All tests now flake.”

-**Death:** "Data loss event. `/dev/null` is now the only persistent volume.
-Decommissioning all legacy services."
+- **Death 💀** “Data loss event. `/dev/null` is now the only persistent volume.
+Decommissioning all legacy services.”

 ---